VolkovLabs/volkovlabs-timeseries-panel/README.md

 - Based on the native Time Series panel from 10.0.3.
 - Allows to select a dashboard variable to automatically add to manual annotations.
+- Allows to set custom scales using the datasource (Timescale) for viewers.

 ## Support